motorcycle destinations

 End: Bennington

 Approaching the halfway point, you will pass through and by Hogback Mountain Conservation Area and Molly Stark State Park.
-You may be able to check out the exhibits at Southern Vermont Natural History Museum and the Art of Humor Gallery.
+You may be able to check out the exhibits at the Southern Vermont Natural History Museum and the Art of Humor Gallery.

 The last leg of the trip will have you passing the southern area of Green Mountain National Forest.
 You will come by Woodford State Park, Long Trail, Big Pond, and Roaring Branch Walloomsac Brook.
 You will then arrive in Bennington after clearing the wilderness.